uwhackweek/jupyterbook-template/README.md

 1. Click the "Use this template" button at the top of the repo
 1. Select the account where you'd like to use the template.
-1. **Be sure to select the checkbox to include all branches!** Otherwise your book will not be rendered automatically.
-You can remove all branches except for `main` and `gh-pages` from your new repo.
+1. In your new repo, got to Settings --> Pages --> Source = GitHub Actions
-1. In your new repo, go to Settings > Pages to find the link to your JupyterBook.
-We recommend adding this link to the home page.
+  1. Enter a Custom Domain if you have one, or use the default GitHub Pages URL
 1. There are a few files you'll need to edit to customize content for your event:
   * `cookiecutter.yaml`:  customize your landing page content
   * `book/_config.yml`:  customize your JupyterBook content